 - 1. Media overview.
 Internet portals: (Delfi.
 Lietuvos rytas, Respublika, Optv, bukimevieningi.lt, etc.) are distinguished by their loyalty or disloyalty to the politics of the political elite (Government, Seimas, President). - 2.
 Classification of contradictory arguments (extreme Russophobia: "Russians are a bad, incorrigible nation", radical Russophilia: "the USA started a war in Ukraine, Lithuania was occupied by NATO" (corresponds to Russian propaganda). - 3.
-Contradictions and reasons for a critical approach to Lithuania's foreign policy: - a) objective or partially objective criticism: - underestimating the consequences of actions, not knowing the attitudes of the population, poor preparation for national defense by one's own forces, etc. - different values: transfer of globalization ideology and practice to Lithuania, weak defense of national interests, - fear that the political elite will take advantage of the war in Ukraine and limit democracy. b) biased criticism: - preconceived negative opinion and distrust of the elite, dissatisfaction with social policy, which is equated with foreign policy, - -Influence of Russia and Belarus (through the media, personal), - -business problems due to sanctions against Russia and Belarus, - fear of immigrants from Ukraine.
+Contradictions and reasons for a critical approach to Lithuania's foreign policy: - a) objective or partially objective criticism: - underestimating the consequences of actions, not knowing the attitudes of the population, poor preparation for national defense by one's own forces, etc. Financially supported by the Faculty of Political Science University of Zagreb, Ministry of Science and Education Ministry of Science and

+- different values: transfer of globalization ideology and practice to Lithuania, weak defense of national interests, - fear that the political elite will take advantage of the war in Ukraine and limit democracy. b) biased criticism: - preconceived negative opinion and distrust of the elite, dissatisfaction with social policy, which is equated with foreign policy, - -Influence of Russia and Belarus (through the media, personal), - -business problems due to sanctions against Russia and Belarus, - fear of immigrants from Ukraine.